 Figure 5.
 External Environment Risks

-In this study, as illustrated in Figure 6, the main potential risks involved in the fresh food supply chain system are selected based on existing research [e.g.,[2][2],[12][12],[36][27], [43][34],[61,62][52,53]], and the literature review presented in Table 1.
+In this study, as illustrated in Figure 6, the main potential risks involved in the fresh food supply chain system are selected based on existing research [e.g.,[2],[12],[36], [43],[61,62]], and the literature review presented in Table 1.
 Macro-level and operational risk categories can cover the most important risks in the above categories.
-In addition, considering this study has used secondary data, one of the biggest issues for the secondary research is the lack of data.
-Therefore, this study concentrates only on two risk groups based on available data due to this limitation.
+In addition, this study has used secondary data; however, one of the most challenging issues in pertinent research is data scarcity when looking for relevant and appropriate secondary data.
+Therefore, this study concentrates only on two risk groups based on data availability.
 The definitions of selected risks have presented in Table 2.